JackBattye91/JB-Libraries/README.md

 # JB-Libraries
 This is a collection of commonly used libraries which can be imported into projects.
-There is a .NET 6.0 version and a .NET Core 2.0 version.

 ## ErrorCode Scopes
 - 0 - Common